Erving Goffman: Gender Advertisements

 In Gender Advertisements, Goffman analyzes how gender is represented in the advertising to which all individuals are commonly exposed.
+He suggested that women were often portrayed as passive, dependent on men, and somewhat childlike.
+However, the specific details of his argument remain somewhat ambiguous.
+Some scholars interpret his work as an analysis of gender representations in advertising, while others believe that advertisements were simply a convenient—though arguably weak—source of data for examining broader social norms and embodied practices.
+Despite this, his book has gained significance as a foundational text influencing more recent cultural studies approaches to media imagery, particularly those focusing on representations of the body.

 In her 2001 work Measuring Up: How Advertising Affects Self-Image, Vickie Rutledge Shields stated that the work was "unique at the time for employing a method now being labeled 'semiotic content analysis'" and that it "[provided] the base for textual analyses ... such as poststructuralist and psychoanalytic approaches".
 She also noted that feminist scholars like Jean Kilbourne "[built] their highly persuasive and widely circulated findings on the nature of gender in advertising on Goffman's original categories".

 Forms of Talk

 Goffman's book, Forms of Talk (1981), includes five essays: "Replies and Responses" (1976); "Response Cries" (1978); "Footing" (1979); "The Lecture" (1976); and "Radio Talk" (1981).
 Each essay addresses both verbal and non-verbal communication through a sociolinguistic model.
 The book provides a comprehensive overview of the study of talk.
 In the introduction, Goffman identifies three themes that recur throughout the text: "ritualization, participation framework, and embedding".

 The first essay, "Replies and Responses", concerns "conversational dialogue" and the way people respond during a conversation, both verbally and non-verbally.
 The second essay, "Response Cries", considers the use of utterances and their social implications in different social contexts.
 Specifically, Goffman discusses "self-talk" (talking to no one in particular) and its role in social situations.
 Next, in "Footing", Goffman addresses the way that footing, or alignment, can shift during a conversation.
 The fourth essay, "The Lecture", originally an oral presentation, describes different types and methods of lecture.
 Lastly, in "Radio Talk", Goffman describes the types and forms of talk used in radio programming and the effect they have on listeners.